ajbkr/Adventures-in-Higher-Consciousness/README.md

 ==================================

-Listed in chronological order, these links represent the material I read in the three years following my enlightenment or illumination.
+Listed in chronological order, these links represent the material I read in the three years following an absolute peak experience, self-actualisation, and subsequent self-transcendence (my enlightenment or illumination).

 * https://github.com/ajbkr/A-Year-in-Links
 * https://github.com/ajbkr/A-Second-Year-in-Links